 Many of our farms border national parks, allowing our lands to act as biological corridors for native flora and fauna, increasing the amount of high-value territory for these species to thrive.

-Our People: Work well-being, equity, and formal employment
+Our People: Worker well-being, equity, and formal employment

 Change the work culture in rural communities: that is what GCC’s Human Resources and social management team is tasked with every day.
 Informal employment is a pervasive problem in Colombia, making up around 85% of the total workforce in rural areas.